Teeratep Winothai: International career

 Teeratep has been included in the national team setup since a very young age and is a very versatile player, playing either on the wing or as a striker.
 Teeratep first came to the fore in the King's Cup in 2005 and has been a squad regular since, only being rested when called up to represent the nation in Olympic qualifying matches or in SEA Games.
 He represented Thailand in the 1999 FIFA U-17 World Championship in New Zealand.
 In the final of the 2005 SEA Games match against Vietnam, he scored a hat-trick and helped Thailand claim the gold medal for the 7th consecutive time.

 Teeratep has been called up to new coach Peter Reid's first squad selection, to play in the T&T Cup 2008 hosted by Vietnam.
 Teeratep was a member of the victorious T&T Cup 2008 winning squad.

 On 6 March 2014, he played for Thailand against Lebanon in the 2015 AFC Asian Cup qualification, and scored a goal.

 Football Association of Thailand held a retirement farewell match on 14 December 2022, in honor of Teerathep, who has been a member of the Thai national team since he was 14 years old and has played for them at every level.
 His performance in the first half, which lasted 30 minutes, resulted in a 1–0 loss for the Thai national football team versus the Chinese Taipei squad.

 Style of play

 Teeratep is known for his pace and work rate.
 Teeratep originally played as a striker, but could also play as a left winger or a right winger.

-Statistics

 International goals

 Scores and results list Thailand's goal tally first.